It’s the perfect day to celebrate 3.14159 billion reasons that I love making Pies. This is my all time favourite pie dough recipe.

 Vodka Pie Crust

-4. Remove any existing ice pieces from the vodka until you have 3/4 cup of vodka and water.
-Pour this mixture in a steady stream into your food processor funnel while continuing to only use pulses until the mixture has become one large clump. *if it doesn’t do so, add icy cold water until it does come together.
-I think I needed up to 1/4 cup more.
+- Remove any existing ice pieces from the vodka until you have 3/4 cup of vodka.
+Top with water if needed to get to 3/4 cup.
+Pour this mixture in a steady stream into your food processor funnel while continuing to only use pulses, starting with only 1/2 cup of the vodka mixture.
+Stop once the mixture has begun clumping. if it doesn't do so, add icy cold water until it does come together.
+Depending on the dry atmosphere, your flour, this could vary, you may need less than 3/4 cup or need to add more one tbsp at a time.
+The butter/shortening clumps will be the size of dried lentils.

-5. Turn the dough out onto a flour work surface or counter.
-Don’t be afraid to use flour to shape the mixture as the dough will be quite soft and moist.
+- Turn the dough out onto a floured work surface or counter.
+Don't be afraid to use flour to shape the mixture as the dough will be quite soft and moist.

-6. Knead 5-6 times then cut in half and shape each piece into a flat round or a rectangle if you’re making lattice.
-I find it easier to shape once you’ve wrapped each piece in plastic wrap.
+- Cut in half (or cute one large piece for the bottom of the pie and one slightly smaller piece for the top) and shape each piece into a flat round (or a rectangle if you're making lattice top).
+I find it easier to shape once you've wrapped each piece in plastic wrap.

-7. Place the plastic wrapped dough halves into the fridge for at least 2 hours or overnight.
-I’ve only ever done 2 hours and had no difficulty.
+- Place the plastic wrapped dough halves into the fridge for at least 2 hours or overnight.
+I've only ever done 2 hours and had no difficulty.
+This dough can be frozen for up to 3 months.

-8. Roll out for pie crust bottom.
-Roll the second piece a bit more thinly for cut-outs.
-I purchased mine at Williams Sonoma.
-They’re really cute because they leave little markings on each leaf and flower.
+- Roll out for pie crust bottom.
+Roll the second piece a bit more thinly for cut-outs, braiding or lattice topping.
+I purchased my shapes from Williams Sonoma.
+They're really cute because they leave little imprint markings on each leaf and flower.
+Roll cut outs, etc to your preferred thickness.

-9. Leaf and flower cut-outs can be placed on a parchment paper lined baking sheet then frozen until you’re ready to put on top of your pie.
+- Leaf and flower cut-outs can be placed on a parchment paper lined baking sheet then frozen until you're ready to put on top of your pie.
+To keep their form, it's best to freeze the shapes then bake them separately (approximately 20 minutes) and then layer them onto your baked pie.

 Apple Pie Filling